It is a condition in which triglyceride levels are elevated.

 However, much more frequently, severe hypertriglyceridemia causes acute pancreatitis.
-In patients with acute pancreatitis and triglycerides above 1000 mg / dL, it is prudent not to assume that triglycerides are the cause of pancreatitis.
+In patients with acute pancreatitis and triglycerides above 1000 mg / dL, it is prudent not to assume that triglycerides cause pancreatitis.

 One study indicated that obesity and elevation of uric acid have a strong additive interaction that increases the risk of non-alcoholic fatty liver disease and hypertriglyceridemia.

-According to reports, the interaction was responsible for 27% and 26% of the risk of expanded hypertriglyceridemia in men and women, respectively.
+The interaction was responsible for 27% and 26% of the risk of expanded hypertriglyceridemia in men and women.

 Treatment of hypertriglyceridemia

-Most importantly, therapeutic lifestyle changes, which emphasize a low-fat diet and physical activity, are recommended for all patients.
+Most importantly, therapeutic lifestyle changes, emphasizing a low-fat diet and physical activity, are recommended for all patients.

-The goal is to reduce the consumption of saturated fats to less than 7% of total calories and cholesterol to less than 200 mg / day, increase levels of physical activity and promote weight loss.
+The goal is to reduce the consumption of saturated fats to less than 7% of total calories and cholesterol to less than 200 mg/day, increase physical activity levels and promote weight loss.

 Physical activity has a well-proven role in reducing body fat and triglyceride levels.

-Plasma lipid values should be monitored every 6 weeks in the context of clinical visits to evaluate the success of the intervention.
+Plasma lipid values should be monitored every six weeks in the context of clinical visits to evaluate the success of the intervention.

-It may be important for a professional to obtain the services of a dietitian to provide personalized dietary advice, as well as consider recruiting the patient into a program that provides structured and monitored guidance for a therapeutic lifestyle change, as demonstrated to be successful.
+It may be necessary for a professional to obtain the services of a dietitian to provide personalized dietary advice, as well as consider recruiting the patient into a program that offers structured and monitored guidance for a therapeutic lifestyle change, as demonstrated to be successful.

-A 3- to 6-month trial of lifestyle modification is recommended in patients with low and average cardiac risk (0 to 1 risk factors) before the use of medications.
+A 3- to 6-month trial of lifestyle modification is recommended in patients with low and average cardiac risk (0 to 1 risk factors) before using medications.

-However, patients with high cardiac risk should be started with medication along with changes in lifestyle.
+However, patients with high cardiac risk should be started with medication and changes in lifestyle.